 Autumn is a glorious time of year to visit Niagara Falls: The summer crowds disperse, the hotel prices drop, the warm temperatures mellow, and the lush, verdant trees turn passionate shades of red, orange, and yellow.
 Though the fall foliage in the Niagara region doesn’t hit its beautiful peak until about the second week of October, visits to Niagara Falls throughout the fall season will be rewarded with glimpses of the leaves aflame in autumn colors.
-Here are the top three spots around Niagara Falls for excellent views of the autumn trees.
+While any time of year is the best time to visit Niagara Falls, Niagara Falls in autumn is certainly hard to beat.
+Here are the top five spots around Niagara Falls for excellent views of the autumn foliage:

 1. Dufferin Islands

 At the start of September, the leaves on Dufferin begin to rapidly change into violent hues.
-The fallen leaves make excellent cushions for picnics — as well as stunning keepsakes.
+The fallen leaves make excellent cushions for picnics — you might even want to bring along a bottle of Niagara wine.
 It is difficult to take a bad picture of Dufferin in the autumn, with the landscape so bright and beautiful.

 2. Skylon Tower

 While a skyscraper might not be your first instinct when you are considering places to see fall foliage, Skylon Tower is absolutely one of the best lookout spots in all of Niagara Falls.
-The unmissable observation deck soars 775 feet above the rushing falls, providing panoramic views of the Niagara Region — and its changing fall leaves.
+The unmissable observation deck soars 775 feet above the rushing falls, providing panoramic views of the Niagara Region, to include its changing fall leaves.
 From this vantage point, you can look over acres of red, orange, and yellow forest in America and Canada, as well as:

 - Horseshoe, American, and Bridal Falls